abinayarobin79-creator/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: Abinaya R RegisterNumber: 25008293
 */

 JK FLIPFLOP USING IF ELSE STATEMENT